odsc2015/ODSC-East-2022/README.md

-[ODSC East 2022](https://odsc.com/boston)  Prequestiona and Resource will be available here on April 1st
+[ODSC East 2022](https://odsc.com/boston) tutorial, workshop, and training prerequisites and resources will be available here on or after April 1st

 A partial list of confirmed talks sessions are listed below and slide decks will be updated post-event pending speaker approval.
-A complementary coding community pass is available [here](https://hubs.li/Q016gQcs0)
+A [complementary coding community pass is available here](https://hubs.li/Q016gQcs0).

 **The Wisdom of the Cloud**
 Allen Downey, PhD | Professor | Olin College and Author of Think Python, Think Bayes,